xingyuyao-DM-GY-6063/HW12/README.md

 ### **Failure Conditions**
 - If Button 1 is pressed at **Step 4** instead of Button 2, the password will fail, and the red LED will light up.
-- Any incorrect step in the sequence will reset the process, and the red LED will light up for 2 seconds to indicate failure.

 ## **Circuit Schematic**